 One of the modern myths of WW2 history is that the GHQ Auxiliary Units were the 'British Resistance Organisation' and the 'Last Ditch' of the nation's defence.
 In reality, it was a hastily-constructed scheme to provide a military commando force based around the Home Guard, and which accidentally aquired an intelligence-gathering wing from Section D of SIS.
 Pages on this website summarises the process by which this myth arose, in advance of wider publication (see below).
 Also included is primary evidence from the original leaders of the Auxiliary Units.

-current research projects relating to WW2
+current and recent research projects

 An on-going project to illustrate documented types of cameras used by professional and amateur war photographers from the First World War onwards.
 The project was inspired by an onlooker, carring a modern DSLR camera, who saw me taking photographs of a Spanish Civil War reenactment with a period Contax II and commented 'you can't get decent action photograhs with a camera like that.'
 The pages can be found on the Past Image Photography website.